matze-dd/Tex2txt/README.md

 [LanguageTool](https://www.languagetool.org) (LT).
 The path to LT has to be customised in script variable 'ltjar', compare the corresponding comment in script.
-Note that from version 4.8, LT does not fully support 32 bit systems anymore.
+Note that from version 4.8, LT does not fully support 32-bit systems any more.
 File tex2txt.py should reside in the current directory, see also the [beginning of this section](#application-as-python-module).
 Both LT and the script will print some progress messages to stderr.